-Recent regulatory and legislative developments applicable to credit institutions, such as the KBC Bank Group may adversely impact the Issuers and/or its subsidiaries, its business, financial condition or results of operation which in turn may impact the Issuers or the Issuers' ability to meet their financial obligations.
-A non-exhaustive overview of certain important regulatory and legislative developments, such as changes to the prudential requirements for credit institutions, capital adequacy rules, recovery and resolution mechanisms, is set out in the section entitled "Banking supervision and regulation" in the section "Information relating to the Issuers' business" of this Base Prospectus.
+Recent regulatory and legislative developments applicable to credit institutions, such as the Issuers, may adversely impact the KBC Bank Group and its business, financial condition or results of operations.
+A non-exhaustive overview of certain important regulatory and legislative developments, such as changes to the prudential requirements for credit institutions, capital adequacy rules and recovery and resolution mechanisms, is set out in the sections entitled "Banking supervision and regulation" in the section entitled "Description of the Issuers".

-Moreover, there seems to have been an increase in the level of scrutiny and short implementation timelines applied by governments and regulators to enforce applicable regulations and calls to impose further charges on the financial services industry in recent years (e.g., additional levy of taxes).
-Such increased scrutiny or charges may require the Issuers to take additional measures which, in turn, may have adverse effects on their business, financial condition and results of operations.
-Implementation of related regulation and supervisory guidance can result in a crowding-out effect on the KBC Bank Group's business and strategic transformation and might drive up the capital and liquidity requirements.
-Not complying with increasingly complex regulation is met with heavy fines and supervisory measures.
-Regulatory complexity is further increased by the fact that regulatory frameworks are not aligned (banking vs insurance, ECB vs SRB, national vs European regulation).
+Moreover, the KBC Bank Group has seen an increase in the level of scrutiny and short implementation timelines applied by regulators and governments to enforce applicable regulations and calls to impose further charges on the financial services industry and, as a consequence, on the KBC Bank Group in recent years.
+Implementation of related regulation and supervisory guidance can result in a crowding out-effect on the KBC Bank Group 's business and strategic transformation and may drive up the capital and liquidity requirements applicable to the KBC Bank Group.
+Not complying with this increasingly complex regulation is penalised with heavy supervisory measures (on capital) and possible fines, which are recently more often used by supervisory authorities.
+Regulatory complexity is further increased by a lack of alignment in regulatory rules and guidelines across different areas, such as banking versus insurance, banking supervision versus resolution supervision and national versus European regulations.